Curvature of Poisson pencils in dimension three: Curvature and singularities

 \section{Curvature and singularities}

-It is not typical that a pencil is Kronecker and has rank two everywhere.
-Normally, this condition is satisfied on an open and everywhere dense set.
+It is not typical that a pencil is generic everywhere.
+As a rule, this condition is satisfied on an open and everywhere dense set.
 The complement to this set is the \textit{singular set} of the pencil, which we denote by $\Sigma$.
 Let $\Pi$ be a pencil on a $3$-manifold $M$.
 First suppose that $x \in \Sigma$ and $\rank \Pi(x) = 2$.
-Then there exists $P \in \Pi$ such that $P(x) = 0$.
-It is unique up to proportionality.
-The linear part of the Poisson tensor $P$ defines a linear Poisson bracket on $\T_xM$.
-Now take $Q \in \Pi$ such that $Q(x) \neq 0$.
+Then there exists a unique up to proportionality $\PP \in \Pi$ such that $\PP(x) = 0$.
+The linear part of the Poisson tensor $\PP$ defines a linear Poisson bracket on $\T_xM$.
+Now take $\QQ \in \Pi$ such that $\QQ(x) \neq 0$.
 Its restriction to $\T_xM$ defines a constant Poisson bracket on $\T_xM$.
-This bracket is compatible with the bracket given by the linear part of $P$.
+This bracket is compatible with the bracket given by the linear part of $\PP$.
 Thus we obtain a linear pencil on $\T_xM$.
 This pencil is called the \textit{linearization} of $\Pi$ at $x$.
-Decomposing $P$ and $Q$ in Taylor series and applying (\ref{curvFormula}) we obtain the following. \begin{statement} If the linearization of a flat pencil is Kronecker, then it is flat. \end{statement} \begin{example} The linearization of the pencil from Example \ref{nonFlatLiePencil} at the point $(1,-1,0)$ is Kronecker but not flat.
+Decomposing $\PP$ and $\QQ$ in Taylor series and applying (\ref{curvFormula}) we obtain the following. \begin{statement} If the linearization of a flat pencil is generic, then it is flat. \end{statement} \begin{example} The linearization of the pencil from Example \ref{nonFlatLiePencil} at the point $(1,-1,0)$ is generic but not flat.
 So, the pencil is not flat. \end{example} The inverse statement to Proposition \ref{flatLin} is not true. \begin{example} The linearization of the pencil from Example \ref{nonFlatLiePencil} at the point $(0,1,0)$ is flat. \end{example}

-\begin{remark} The linearization defined above is a particular case of the so-called $\lambda$-\textit{linearziation} defined in \cite{SBS, JGP} for studying local behaviour of bihamiltonian systems.
+\begin{remark} The linearization defined above is a particular case of the so-called $\lambda$-\textit{linearziation} defined in \cite{SBS, JGP} for studying local behavior of bi-Hamiltonian systems.
 We suggest that a statement analogous to Proposition \ref{flatLin} is true for $\lambda$-linearization of a multidimensional pencil. \end{remark}

 Now let $x \in \Sigma$ and $\rank \Pi(x) = 0$.
 Then all brackets of the pencil vanish at $x$.
 Taking linear parts of any two brackets, we obtain a Lie pencil.
-If this Lie pencil is Kronecker and the initial pencil is flat, then the Lie pencil is also flat.
+If this Lie pencil is generic and the initial pencil is flat, then the Lie pencil is also flat.